Policies & Procedures

 • The cancellation of the test score used in the decision to offer you admission.

-• Your conviction of or being charged with a criminal offense.
+• Your conviction of a criminal offense.

 • Withholding pertinent information requested on the application or giving false information, including failure to report all high school and/or collegiate credit.